Community Outreach Activities

 At the Symposium, "Theology of Joy and the Good Life" at the Yale Center for Faith and Culture, Yale Divinity School, Yale University, New Haven, Connecticut (USA), Jeffrey Hopkins and Jongbok Yi discussed their chapter titled "A Buddhist View of Human Flourishing in the Good Life" with the other participants.
 The resultant book will be used in a class at the Yale Divinity School.

 Each summer Jules Levinson leads a month-long course for teachers of Aṣṭaṅga Vinyāsa Yoga taught by Richard Freeman and Mary Taylor at the Yoga Workshop in Boulder, Colorado.
 In this context, Levinson teaches the context, outlook, and principles of Buddhist contemplative practice to students from all over the globe.

 Bill Magee is teaching a course at Maitripa College entitled, "History of Buddhist Philosophical Thought."
 This course meets a requirement for the Master of Arts degree at Maitripa College.
-Magee is also offering beginning and intermediate Tibetan language classes at Maitripa, and has been meeting on Skype with the scholar-practitioners of Sravasti Abbey to translate Ngag-wang-drak-pa's verse commentary on Tsong-kha-pa's Great Exposition of the Stages of the Path.
-Magee's time is offered freely in support of the Sravasti Abbey monastic education program.
+Magee is also offering beginning, intermediate, and advanced Tibetan language classes at Maitripa.